NextronSystems/nextron-helper-scripts/thor-seed/README.md

 - PowerShell version 3
 - 70 MB of temporary disk space
-- Network connection to a THOR source (ASGARD, ASGARD Cloud, Nextron Customer Portal, THOR/THOR Lite as ZIP on a web server)
+- Network connection to a THOR source (ASGARD, THOR Cloud, THOR/THOR Lite as ZIP on a web server)

 ## THOR Sources